 If there’s a wildcard of this class who could catapult a few spots up or fall completely out of the first-round mock by the next update, it’s Evan Stewart.
 He was the top commitment in Texas A&M’s legendary 2022 class (mostly all transferred out) and the No. 1 ranked wide receiver, above Burden and McMillan.

-Still, the upside is tremendous for Stewart.
-He was a top track athlete in the state of Texas, owning a 10.58 100 and a 21.08 200, while displaying natural receiving skills and YAC ability during his first two seasons at TAMU.
+Still, Stewart’s upside is tremendous.
+He was a top track athlete in the state of Texas, running a 10.58 100 and a 21.08 200, while displaying natural receiving skills and YAC ability during his first two seasons at TAMU.

 Stewart transferred to Oregon, where he will star in Will Stein’s offense.
 He landed in the perfect spot alongside QB Dillon Gabriel as the Ducks enter the Big Ten this season with extremely high expectations.